 Started in 1966, the service also includes traditional readings, songs and prayers in celebration of the season.

-The university chaplain presides and preaches, assisted by President Jonathan D. Green, a faculty lector, student deacons and a pastor from a nearby Catholic church.
+The university chaplain presides, assisted by President Jonathan D. Green, a faculty lector, student deacons and a pastor from a nearby Catholic church.

 Numerous student musical ensembles perform, including the Festival Chorus, University Choir, University Chorale, Chamber Singers, Handbell Choir and Brass Quintet.